Maruf-rahman11/course-management-web/README.md

 # StudyNest

-**A community-driven platform for sharing and discussing topics in Education, Health, and Politics.**
+**A platform where people can post and enroll into various learning courses.**

 ---

 ## Project overview

-StudyNest is a discussion-driven web application where users can create posts, engage with others, and discover content across three main verticals: **Education**, **Health**, and **Politics**.
-The platform includes user memberships (Bronze and Gold), course listings, ratings, and a lightweight live chat for quick support.
+StudyNest a modern learning platform where users can post, explore, and enroll in courses across various fields.
+Learners can rate courses with stars, while elite members enjoy exclusive early access to premium content through secure Stripe payments.

 ---